About ad rotation settings

 Optimize for clicks (default)

 The optimize for clicks setting gives preference to ads that are expected to attract more clicks than other ads in the ad group, based on your past clickthrough rates (CTRs).
 With this setting, your ad group will likely receive more impressions and clicks overall, since higher-quality ads attain better positions and attract more user attention.
-For video campaigns, this setting is called optimize for views and works the same way.

 How it works: As data is accumulated, ad serving will become weighted more heavily in favor of the ads that appear statistically likely to perform better.
 Ads expected to attract more clicks are delivered more often into the ad auction than other ads in the ad group.
 These ads show more often, resulting in higher ad-served percentages.
 However, it's possible for ad serving to remain relatively even within this setting, if ads in an ad group have similar performance or if the ad group does not receive a substantial amount of impressions and clicks for some period of time.